 Site security is another crucial factor.
 Visitors to the website should feel secure and confident in sharing their data or making transactions on the website.

 Ultimately, the key to providing great website usability in SEO is to ensure that the website is user-centric, easy to navigate, fast, secure, and mobile-friendly.
 Still, if Google or other search engines are unable to crawl and index your website correctly, you will have a difficult time ranking in the search engines.
 Standard technical SEO optimizations are:

 - Removing redirect chains

 - Eliminating duplicate content

 - Proper use of the Robots.txt file and optimizing your crawl budget

 Whenever we want to go to a restaurant, call a technician, or even go to a supermarket, we usually check out the first few results on Google.
 Many of these top local businesses have invested in local SEO to ensure that they reach the top of the SERPs for their localities.
 Standard Local SEO optimizations are:

-- Having your name, address and phone number the same on your social pages and Google my business pages
+- Having your name, address and phone number the same on your social pages and Google Business Profile

 - Creating local citations (Yelp, Foursquare, etc.)